Velaha/Scala/01_Classes/README.md

 ## Purpose

-This first exercice will help you to get more familiar with the basic creation of a _class_.
+This first exercise will help you to get more familiar with the basic creation of a _class_.
-It is a very short exercice, do it purely Object-oriented ("Java's style"), we will iterate on it in the following exercices.
+It is a very short exercise, do it purely Object-oriented ("Java's style"), we will iterate on it in the following exercise.

 ## Todo :